 Save valuable time during the multi-level interview process by deploying ways to quickly identifying if a candidate is aligned with your company’s culture and values.
 In the future, we will see the inclusion of enhanced vetting features that enable organizations to assess job candidate skills and learn how candidates tackle challenges.

 Building and sustaining a people-first company culture is how Top Workplaces build a solid foundation to attract and retain employees during challenging times.

-As we move into the post-pandemic phase and consider the new world of work, companies see the need to rethink how to improve company culture to fit the new environment.
-Some are looking for experts who specialize in remote employee engagement.
+As we move into the post-pandemic phase and consider the new world of work, companies see the need to rethink the importance of employee retention and how to improve company culture to fit the new environment.
+Pay attention to remote employee engagement, especially now.

 9. Employer Branding and Recognition